zeroxoneafour/kwin-scripting-docs/Writerside/topics/Workspace.md

 : `createDesktop(position: number, name: string)`

 removeDesktop
-: Removes virtual desktop at position, I don't know if is overloaded for new VirtualDesktop type or not : `removeDesktop(position: number)`
+: Removes virtual desktop
+: `removeDesktop(desktop: VirtualDesktop)`

 supportInformation
 : Gets a large amount of support information about the system.
 Can be used to check if running X11 or Wayland